 Best Recipes for Travel Food

 I like to pack foods that are relatively fuss-free and not too messy.
 These travel snacks don’t need to be refrigerated and hold up well when packed in a reusable container.
+Here are some of my favorites.

 - Blueberry Banana Muffins